 I am interested in multiple majors within the School of Health & Rehabilitation Sciences.
 Can I apply to more than one major?

 Yes, as long as you schedule to take the appropriate pre-requisites, you may apply to more than one program.
-In fact, it is highly encouraged to have a back-up plan.
+In fact, it is highly encouraged to have a concurrent plan.